Create User Profiles and Assign Privileges

 Important

-Do no use numbers 1–1000 because they are reserved by Cisco.
+Do not use numbers 1–1000 because they are reserved by Cisco.

-This command creates a new command rule (if it is not already present) and enters the command rule configuration mode.
+This command creates a new command rule if it does not already exist.
+It then enters the command rule configuration mode.
+In this example, command rule 1100 is created.

 Note